cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/widget.md

 # Widget Component Reference

 Widget is a frequently used UI layout component.
-It can automatically align the current node to any position of the parent node, or constrain the size, to make your game easily adaptable to different resolutions.
+It can automatically align the current node to any position in the parent node's bounding box, or constrain the size, to make your game easily adaptable to different resolutions.
 About the alignment scheme, please see [Widget Alignment](../engine/widget-align.md) for details.

 ![default](widget/widget-default.png)